Water Quality of Our Lakes

 - Responding to reports of improper discharges going into the storm sewer or lake that have an unusual color or odor, and unusual floating objects in the water.

 - Testing water for indicators of environmental conditions of our water—ie. bacteria, toxins, and metals.
+During the summer months, Memorial Day to Labor Day, we test water at area beaches and post beach condition information.
+(See Beach Conditions page.)

 - Regulating over 165 permitted sites for discharges of non-storm water to lakes Mendota, Monona, and Wabesa.